abalali794/drg-medicare-profitability-dashboard/README.md

 **What this shows:** Side-by-side scenario modeling of (1) an 8% discharge volume decline and (2) a 0.5-day average length-of-stay reduction.
 Highlights net margin impact, cost sensitivity, and MDC-level contribution to support leadership decisions on risk mitigation and operational efficiency.

+**(Due to Power BI licensing restrictions, the interactive dashboard cannot be shared publicly.
+The report is available for live walkthroughs or review upon request.)**

+---

 **1. Project Background & Motivation**